 - Amputations – Collisions, heavy machinery accidents, and other severe trauma could result in the loss of one or more limbs.
-These are some of the most serious and impactful types of injuries that a worker can suffer on the job.
+These are some of the most serious and impactful types of injuries that occur in the most common workplace accidents:.
 Employee training, workplace safety practices, and administrative oversight could help control the hazards that lead to amputations, according to the Occupational Safety and Health Administration (OSHA).

 - Repetitive stress injuries – The range of repetitive stress injuries that workers can suffer is wide because they can affect almost any movable part of the body.
 Sustained strenuous positions, repetitive tasks, exertions of force, and compression all can lead to severe and debilitating RSIs.

 What are My Options for On the Job Injuries?

 If you get hurt at work, do not ignore your injury.
 Serious injuries may occur due to a single incident, or they may develop over time.
 In either case, you need to inform your supervisor and seek medical attention.
 The following options allow you to seek benefits to aid your recovery: